-The compressor does not send any value in the Compressed Residue for a field on which not-sent compression is applied.
+The compressor does not send any Compression Residue for a field on which not-sent compression is applied.

 The decompressor restores the field value with the Target Value stored in the matched Rule identified by the received Rule ID.

 6.5.2. value-sent CDA